kellyvaughn/kvlly/src/content/pages/course.md

 ---
-title: Management Fundamentals for the Modern Leader
+title: Engineering Leadership in the AI Era
 seo:
-  title: Management Fundamentals for the Modern Leader
+  title: Engineering Leadership in the AI Era
   description: Learn the 3 key skills you need to be an impactful leader in your organization
   image:
     src: '/kelly-vaughn.jpg'